 London is a huge city with many different suburbs and neighbourhoods to explore.
-You’ll come to find that different areas of the city have very different vibes, and you’ll soon get used to what’s referred to as north, west, south and east London, and understand phrases such as ‘south of the Thames.’
+You’ll come to find that different areas of the city have very different vibes.
+You’ll soon get used to what’s referred to as north, west, south and east London, and understand phrases such as ‘south of the Thames’.
 Here we explore Willesden Green.

 Our area guides are designed to give you an insight into the diverse neighbourhoods of London to help you decide where you’d like to live.
 Your location in London will determine how easy it is for you to get to your classes, where you will go shopping and the kinds of people you’ll meet.
-The area will also change the type of homestay property you’ll be staying in, for example a townhouse, period property, housing estate or modern contemporary home.
+The area will also affect the type of homestay property you’ll be staying in.
+For example you might find yourself in a townhouse, period property, housing estate or modern contemporary home.

 Read on to find out more about Willesden Green and if it sounds like the type of neighbourhood you can see yourself living in.